A ‘syndrome‘ is what acupuncturists trained in classical Chinese medicine treat. They are different from Western-defined diseases or illnesses.

-Whilst this site is mainly about Chinese medicine and its application using acupuncture, one should remember that there are also other fine and important health traditions based on the body's energy.
+This site is mainly about Chinese medicine and its application using acupuncture, but we should remember that there are also other fine and important health traditions based on the body’s energy.

 For example, Japan, Korea and Vietnam each developed its own way of using acupuncture for health.
 Then followed other traditions such as Shiatsu and, nowadays in the West, Reiki and other therapies.

 Some traditions, such as the 5 Element system, don’t use the word ‘syndrome’ but they still use the basic idea behind the word when deciding how to treat a patient.